Verci87/OED-Expanded-Ryan/characters.md

 -   Fighter/Wizards may cast spells in Light (Leather) and Medium (Chain) armor as long as they do not employ a shield.
 -   Fighter/Wizards may cast spells so long as they only wield 1 handed melee weapon, and have a free hand.
 -   Thief skills can only be used in Light (Leather) armor.
+-   Only first level Wizards start with spells known.
+A character multiclassing into Wizard must learn spells from scrolls or found spellbooks.